sahanmndl/UpCoding-Web/CONTRIBUTING.md

-# Contributing Guidelines for sidejourney 👨‍💻
+# Contributing Guidelines for UpCoding-Web 👨‍💻

 ## 👨‍💻 Prerequisite Skills to Contribute